 Accompanying the funeral procession

-To address this point, we have translated Mas’ala (Issue) 599 (Book of Funerary Prayer) from Ibn Ḥazm’s al-Muḥalla bil’Athār.
+To address this point, we have translated issue (Mas’ala) 599 from the Book of Funerary Prayer in Ibn Ḥazm’s al-Muḥalla bil’Athār.

-(The) issue we do not dislike (or discourage) women following the funeral procession, and we do not prevent them from doing so?
-What has come in the form of reports regarding a prohibition concerning that, are not anything valid, because it is mursal and it is about something unknown, and no proof is established by it.
-It is of resemblance with what has been narrated from the channel of Muslim:
+(The) issue do we not dislike (or discourage) women following the funeral procession, and we do not prevent them from doing so?
+What has come in the form of reports regarding a prohibition concerning that, are not anything valid, because it is mural (loose) and it is about something unknown, and no proof is established by it.
+The semblance of this (appears) with what has been narrated from the channel of Muslim:

 Isḥāq bin Rāhwayh narrated to us Esa bin Yunus narrated to us from Hishām bin Ḥafṣ from Umm ‘Aṭiyyah, she said: We were refrained from following the bier, but it was not made absolute (or binding) on us.

 It is not musnad (connected), because we do not know who this prohibition concerns.
 And whether it is (referring) to some of the companions.
 Then if it is authentically connected, it would not be a decisive proof, rather, it would only be a matter that is (viewed as being) disliked.
 But what is authentic is that which is in succession to it, like what has been reported from the channel of Abu Bakr ibn Abi Shayba: